 Feel free to join any of the local groups for their runs.
 If your group wants to be included on this list, if you have additional information, or have questions about distance and pace for the various runs please e-mail our Group Run Coordinator, Monica Henley.

 BTC Saturday Long Run Training Group for Marathons and Half Marathons

 The BTC Long Run Group is a group of runners that began training together in 2006.
 Each year they pick a goal Marathon/Half Marathon in the fall and train together.
 Saturday morning routes and water stops are coordinated by the BTC with members dropping water along the route.
 Paces range from 8:00 to 12:00.
 Distances for Saturday morning runs range from 8 to 22 miles.
 This is not a group for beginners.
 The BTC Long Run Group is an open group.
-There is an e-mail list maintained by the BTC that you can request to be on.
-Monica Henley heads up the weekely runs.
+Monica Henley heads up the weekly runs.
 You can email her here or visit the group's Facebook page for information.

 BTC Saturday Morning Moderate Distance Run